27rabbitlt/27rabbitlt.io/docs/posts/Crypto/Zero Knowledge Proof.md

 Obviously, multiplication protocol, Schnorr protocol are special cases of low degree circuits protocol.

 Completeness comes from Pedersen's completeness.

 SHVZK analysis is similar to multiplication protocol, all commitments are uniformly distributed except the last one could be uniquely determined.

+Normally a polynomial with degree $d$ will have $d + 1$ soundness, the way to prove this is to construct $X \cdot C = Z \cdot G + R \cdot H$, where $X$ denotes matrix of challenges and their powers; $C$ demotes matrix of different commitments; $Z$ denotes matrix of masked value $z_i$; $R$ denotes matrix of randomness; $G, H$ are two group elements.
+If $X$ is invertible then we can have an opening of commitments $C$, which contains witness.

 ## Week 7 Sumcheck Protocol
 ### 1 Sumcheck Protocol Itself